Keyboard shortcuts

 Description

-Analyzes a Stata script to find all files it depends on (via do, run, include).
+Analyzes a Stata script to find all files it depends on (via do, run, include) and package dependencies (via require).
 Shows a tree view of the dependency graph, detects circular dependencies, and identifies missing files.

 Arguments